ml4a/ml4a.github.io/_guides/DoodleClassifier.md

 DoodleClassifier is an [openFrameworks](http://www.openframeworks.cc) application, part of the [ml4a-ofx collection](https://github.com/ml4a/ml4a-ofx/), which lets you train a classifier to accurately recognize drawings ("doodles") from a camera.

 It was first used in a project called [DoodleTunes](https://vimeo.com/197026662) by [Andreas Refsgaard](https://andreasrefsgaard.dk/) and [Gene Kogan](https://www.genekogan.com/), which used the app to recognize doodles of musical instruments and turn them into music being made in Ableton Live.
-It was inspired by the [QuickDraw app](https://quickdraw.withgoogle.com/) made by [Jonas Jongejan, Henry Rowley, and collaborators at Google Creative Lab](https://www.youtube.com/watch?v=X8v1GWzZYJ4).
+It was inspired by the [QuickDraw app](https://quickdraw.withgoogle.com/) made by [Jonas Jongejan, Henry Rowley, Takashi Kawashima, Jongmin Kim, and Nick Fox-Gieg at Google Creative Lab](https://www.youtube.com/watch?v=X8v1GWzZYJ4).

 <center>
 <iframe src="https://player.vimeo.com/video/197026662" width="800" height="450" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>